 The efficient movement of stock is vital in delivering excellent Choice Price and Service to customers.
 In particular as internet sales increase we are working hard to make all deliveries more efficient and reduce our emissions from transport.

-Our current Company car fleet (666 cars) have an average CO2 emission of 134g per km, down from last year despite a growth in car numbers due to acquisition.
-This is below the average of Lex Autolease's entire managed fleet (c300,000 cars) which is at 150g.
-The average C02 of the cars under order is 118g indicating that our average will drop further once these vehicles are delivered.
-Just under one third of our fleet currently have CO2 levels of below 120g.
-Colleagues are encouraged to opt for a ‘green’ car when choosing their company car.
+Our current company car fleet (687 cars) has an average CO2 emission of 124g per km, down from last year despite a growth in car numbers.
+This is below the average of Lex Autolease's entire managed fleet (c300,000 cars) which is at 143g.
+The average CO2 of the cars under order is 111g indicating that our average will drop further once these vehicles are delivered.
+Just over 60% of our fleet currently have CO2 levels of 120g or below.

-Smarter Driving: We have put 48 company car drivers and 24 van drivers through the Energy Saving Trust’s Smarter Driving course in the last year.
+Smarter Driving: We have put 48 company car drivers and 24 van drivers through the Energy Saving Trust’s Smarter Driving course.
 This course helps drivers focus on techniques to reduce fuel consumption and carbon emissions.
-On top of the benefits for the company we are also keen to engage colleagues in reducing their own fuel consumption and as the scheme continues to roll out to all car and small van drivers in England.

 Saving Miles: Booker continue to collaborate with suppliers to find ways to reduce food miles from the total supply chain.
-This year we have maintained our industry leading-focus on minimising empty journeys and continue to save over 1 million kms (equivalent to over 1,200 Te CO2).
-An example of this work with Coca-Cola is available as an industry best practice case study on the IGD website, click here.
+This year we have maintained our industry leading-focus on minimising empty journeys and continue to save over 1.5 million kms (equivalent to over 1,500 Te CO2).
+An example of this work with Coca-Cola is available as an industry best practice case study on the IGD website.

 Product Sourcing and Packaging

-Fair Trade: Booker continues to expand it’s range of catering products that are certified Fair Trade, all Chefs Larder tea and coffee have moved to Fair Trade, the Lichfield range currently includes coffee and coffee sticks, sugar sticks, hot chocolate, breakfast tea bags and caramelised biscuits and we are working to expand this.
-This enables hotels and B&B’s to offer a Fair Trade welcome tray to their guests.
+Fair Trade: Booker continues to expand its range of catering products that are certified Fair Trade, all Chef’s Larder tea and coffee have moved to Fair Trade, the Lichfield Fair Trade range has been extended to cover ground coffee and coffee beans and individual tea bags.

 Waste & Recycling

-During the last year we have increased the volume of waste recycled and sent to recovery processes by 1400 tonnes (17%).
+During the last year we have increased the volume of waste recycled and sent to recovery processes by 3500 tonnes or 42%.
 Our distribution centre at Haydock has maintained zero waste to landfill since Nov 2010.
-Waste sent to landfill continues to reduce and is down 800 tonnes year on year (14%).

 Green Champions: Each of our 6 regions has a ‘Green’ General Manager who promotes sustainability ideas and initiatives.
 At branch level we have identified one individual to become the ‘Green Champion’ responsible for energy saving and recycling.

-- During the last year we have donated surplus food to 17 local homeless charities from the Booker branch in the area.
-In 2011 62,000 meals were donated to charities across the UK.
-This will be extended in 2012 so that every Booker branch works locally with charities in their community.
+Food Donations: During the last year we have donated surplus food to local homeless charities from the Booker branch in the area.
+In 2012 53 tonnes were donated to charities across the UK equivalent to 126,000 meals, plus 44 tonnes of pet food was donated to local cat and dog rescue centres.
+This will be widen to cover all Booker sites during 2013.

 Booker also actively contributes to sustainability initiatives in the wider industry for example:

-Booker currently co-chairs the IGD group (ECR UK) which develops practical solutions to drive change in key areas such as distribution and waste.
+Booker led the IGD group (ECR) during 2012 which develops practical solutions to drive change in key areas such as distribution and waste.
+Booker also sits on the Industry Sustainability Group.
 The targets and achievements for this cross-industry work are summarised below:

-Booker believe that investing time and displaying leadership in these areas is critically important in moving the industry towards a more sustainable operating model throughout the chain.
+Booker believes that investing time and displaying leadership in these areas is critically important in moving the industry towards a more sustainable operating model throughout the chain.